ircam-ismm/comote/README.md

 - trust the computer
 - allow for file transfer from USB
 - allow developer mode on device
-- type `adb install build-latest.pak`
+- type `adb install build-latest.apk`

 ### iOS